- This event has passed.

 He is an excellent speaker and always captivates his audience.
 Join us for a great night!

-Plus: We will also have a Kid’s talk and a Boffins talk – an exciting evening.
+Plus: We will also have a Kid’s talk and another great raffle – it will be an exciting evening.

 Time: Doors open at 7pm.